The New England Journal of Medicine December 15, 2011

 Setting

-Population Patients with established atherosclerotic cardiovascular disease (ASCVD), LDL cholesterol 40-80 mg/dL, and atherogenic dyslipidemia (low HDL, elevated triglycerides)
+Population Patients with established atherosclerotic cardiovascular disease, atherogenic dyslipidemia (low HDL, elevated triglycerides), and well-controlled LDL cholesterol on statin therapy.

-Outcome Time to first major cardiovascular event (composite of coronary heart disease death, nonfatal myocardial infarction, ischemic stroke, hospitalization for acute coronary syndrome, or symptom-driven coronary or cerebral revascularization)
+Outcome First occurrence of the composite of death from coronary heart disease, nonfatal myocardial infarction, ischemic stroke, hospitalization for an acute coronary syndrome, or symptom-driven coronary or cerebral revascularization.

 Study Limitations